Édouard Guillaud

-Amiral Édouard Guillaud (born 10 July 1953) is a retired French Naval Officer and Admiral.
-He devoted a significant part of his career to the design of the Charles De Gaulle aircraft carrier, and eventually captained carrier de Gaulle.
-He served as Chief of the general staff headquarters of the Armies CEMA from 25 February 2010 to 2014.
+Édouard François Jean-Louis Guillaud (/fr/; born 10 July 1953) is a French retired admiral who served as Chief of the Defence Staff from 2010 to 2014.
+He devoted a significant part of his career to the design of the Charles de Gaulle aircraft carrier, the flagship of the French Navy, and eventually captained it as its first commanding officer at sea.
+Prior to his appointment at the general staff headquarters of the Armed Forces, Guillaud served as Chief of the Military Staff of the President of the Republic from 2006 to 2010.

 Biography

 Early life

-Édouard Guillaud is the son of journalist Jean-Louis Guillaud (Jean-Louis Guillaud), former president of Agence France-Presse and TF1.
+Born in 1953 in Paris, Guillaud is the son of journalist Jean-Louis Guillaud (Jean-Louis Guillaud), a former president of the Agence France-Presse and TF1.
 He studied at the Lycée Hector Berlioz in Vincennes and at the Private Lycée Sainte-Geneviève in Versailles.